tmtmtm/bashible/README.md

 features:

   - skipping tasks which have already been done
-  - failed command stops the execution immediately
+  - a failed command halts the process
-  - calling another scripts easily (like dependencies)
+  - dependencies (calling a script from a script)
-  - environment variables and script arguments used
+  - you can use environment variables and script arguments as usual
-  - running tasks via sudo with environment variables preserved
+  - running tasks via sudo plus preserving defined environment variables
-  - notifications (postponed script calling)
+  - delayed script calling (do an action only once at the end)
-  - script's working directory is always defined
+  - auto-chdir (the working directory is always predictable)
-  - checking for empty values while setting variables
+  - safe setting variables (checking for empty values)
   - other helper functions (files editing, etc.)

-  At the moment it is used on Linux (Centos) only.
+  At the moment it is used on Centos Linux only.
 May not work on other platforms (sed, netstat, etc. may behave differently).

   Suggestions and patches are welcome! :-)